What is Islamic Banking

 Islamic financial institutions that offer products and services conforming to Islamic principles must, therefore, be governed by a religious board that acts as an independent Shariah Supervisory Board comprising of at least three Shariah scholars with specialized knowledge of the Islamic laws for transacting, in addition to knowledge of modern business, finance, and economics.
 The Shariah Supervisory Board is required to issue independently a certificate of Shariah compliance.

-Islamic Banking in Tanzania
+Islamic Finance in Tanzania

 Since then, a few other commercial banks have started offering Islamic financial services, namely Azania, CRDB, KCB, NBC, and PBZ.